CoolProp/CoolProp/Web/develop/buildbot.rst

 bash or zsh.
 We make use of the ``source`` command, which is not part of the POSIX specification.

+At the moment, it is not possible to use several slaves for the same build job.
+We have to find a new way to generate the configuration.

 Buildbot as a service (Windows)
 -------------------------------